onyeka-hub/MarketPeak_Ecommerce/README.md

 git checkout -b development
 ```
 - Implement changes.
 On the development branch, add your new features or bug fixes.
 This might include updating web pages, adding new products or fixing known issues.

+I added some images and edited the html file to add some address and numbers.

 #### Step 2: Version control with Git
 - Stage your changes.
 After making your changes, add them to the staging area in Git.
 This prepares the changes for a commit.